Skip to content ↓

 Curriculum

-Linked to our school values of ‘Caring, Positive and Stimulating’, the purpose of our Curriculum is to connect our children as local citizens of today with the ideas, skills and knowledge that they will need as the global citizens they will become.
+Linked to our school values of ‘Caring, Positive and Stimulating’, the purpose of our curriculum is to connect our children as local citizens of today with the ideas, skills and knowledge that they will need as the global citizens they will become.
 We also aim to equip them with the vocabulary to recognise and understand their own emotions, and those of others.

 We will help children to be curious, ask probing questions and be brave in finding solutions.